tytydraco/yessleep/out/The_Stars_Are_Disappearing_and_I_Know_Why_Part_1.md

 “Is it?”
 I shot back, more forcefully than I intended.
 “Think about it.
 We’ve always assumed life to be bound by biological principles, but what if that’s just a limitation of our perception?
 What if there are forms of life out there that don’t fit our definitions?
 Forms that can thrive in the vacuum of space, that consume on a cosmic scale?”

 “Enough!”
 Elena interrupted sharply.
 “We’re not here to speculate.
-I want concrete data, Timothy.
+I want concrete data.
 What is this thing?
 What are its capabilities?
 And, most importantly, is it a threat?”

 I hesitated.
 Was it a threat?
 My instincts screamed yes, but I had no evidence to back up that fear.
 The Feeder hadn’t shown any aggression — it was just… feeding.
 But there was something deeply unsettling in the way it moved, the way it reacted to the telescope’s gaze.

 “There’s more,” I said softly.
 “When we focused the JWST on it, we detected a faint signal — a low-frequency hum that doesn’t correspond to any known natural emissions.”

-Ravi sat up straighter, his eyes sharp.
+Dr. Singh sat up straighter, his eyes sharp.
 “A signal?
 You didn’t mention this before.”

 “I wasn’t sure what to make of it,” I admitted.
 “It’s almost imperceptible, buried in the background noise.
 But it’s rhythmic, structured.
 Almost like—”